yunuscadirci/CallStranger/README.md

 ## Usage

-just navigate to CallStranger and run with Python3 (Tested Python 3.7.5 on Windows 10, Python 3.8.2 on Kali 2020.2) For current subnet scan & test:
+just navigate to CallStranger and run with Python3 (with at least Python 3.6 due to PEP-498 usage, Tested Python 3.7.5 on Windows 10, Python 3.8.2 on Kali 2020.2)
+For current subnet scan & test:

     python3 CallStranger.py